henrylee746/COMP3005FP/fitness-appc3005/README.md

 Triggers are not natively supported on Prisma, Views are currently a preview feature (beta) with unknown stable support, as per the docs: https://www.prisma.io/docs/orm/prisma-schema/data-model/views

+### Documentation

+Inside ./docs, you will find an ER diagram (normalized to 3NF) and a brief report on how Prisma was utilized in this project.

 These points are also demonstrated in the accompanying YouTube demo.

 ### 🛠️ Tech Stack